A super-random thought about car naming.... or is it a custom-random or deluxe-random thought?

 Just the classic Hollywood trick of stirring up a fake attack against the star or the film.

-Labels: Natural law = Sharia law, STRONG!
+Labels: Constants and Variables, Natural law = Sharia law, STRONG!

 BBC, always good parody material, interviewed some Expert On Terrorism who emitted a bunch of vaguely valid but trivial pop psych junk, along with some absolute lies.